MISP/misp-book/administration/README.md

 - - -

-## Server Settings
+##  Server settings and maintenance
 Since version 2.3, MISP has a settings and diagnostics tool that allows site-admins to manage and diagnose their MISP installation.
-You can access this by navigating to Administration - Server settings.
+You can access this by navigating to Administration - Server settings & Maintenance.

-## Server settings and diagnostics

 ![Server settings overview with all of the tabs explained.](figures/settings_1.png)